-The motor system is impacted by Parkinson disease (PD), a degenerative neurological condition.
+The motor system is impacted by PD, a degenerative neurological condition.
 Early diagnosis is essential for managing it and enhancing quality of life.
-Conventional diagnostic methods, however, typically rely on subjective assessments and physical observations, which can be time-consuming to establish.
+Conventional diagnostic methods, however, typically rely on subjective assessments and physical observations, which can be timeconsuming to establish.
 Automated, non-invasive, and effective diagnostic techniques might become more feasible as ML advances and biological voice data becomes more accessible.
-The project is driven by the need to use these technologies to investigate voice biomarkers for Parkinson's disease (PD) in order to allow early identification, which often fluctuates throughout the disease's early stages.
-The study uses modern ML algorithms, including XGBoost and LR on voicebased features to improve diagnostic accuracy, do away with manual analysis, and contribute to the development of reliable, data-driven healthcare proposals.
+The project is driven by the need to use these technologies to investigate voice biomarkers for PD to allow early identification, which often fluctuates throughout the disease's early stages.
+The study uses modern ML algorithms, including Extreme Gradient Boosting (XGBoost) and Logistic Regression (LR) on voice-based features to improve diagnostic accuracy, do away with manual analysis, and contribute to the development of reliable, datadriven healthcare proposals.